 Make these glorious no-bake Cheesecake Stuffed Strawberries, a decadent and simple dessert.
 This strawberry cheesecake dessert is topped with a graham cracker crust, stuffed with creamy cheesecake, and drizzled with plenty of chocolate to impress your boo for Valentine's Day and your gals for Galentine's Day!

 I first made these strawberries back in July 2012, which I fondly refer to as the MVP v1.0, Minimum Viable Product Version 1.0.
 If I remember correctly, it was a simple mixture of cream cheese and powdered sugar with hollowed strawberries that were topped with a chocolate syrup.
 I posted the ugliest photo ever on Facebook, proud of my creation.
 Well, I have since perfected the recipe and dare I say... move over Edible Arrangements!

 Making the cheesecake filling, stuffing the strawberries, and decorating is so simple and makes the most delicious dessert with very little effort!
 It's less time consuming and arduous than make a cheesecake, not to mention an upgrade from plain chocolate dipped strawberries.

-Trust me, this will impress ya boo for Valentine's Day, your Galentines' boos, or they make a fantastic treat for yourself.
+Trust me, this will impress ya boo for Valentine's Day, your Galentines' boos, a baby shower, or they make a fantastic treat for yourself.

 The ingredients for the Cheesecake Stuffed Strawberries are mostly likely already in your kitchen or an easy grocery run away.